Hypernetworks: cluster synchronisation is a higher-order effect: Hypernetworks and their admissible maps

-Remark that a single vertex could act multiple times as a source of a hyperedge $h$, while it could also act as a source of multiple hyperedges. \Cref{defnetwork} generalises the definition of a coupled cell network as in the groupoid formalism.
-In fact, a coupled cell network is simply a hypernetwork in which every hyperedge has order one.
+Remark that a single vertex could act multiple times as a source of a hyperedge $h$, while it could also act as a source of multiple hyperedges. \noter{These properties are not standard in the literature, but they guarantee that quotients (that will be defined in Section \ref{sec:fibrations}) of hypernetworks are hypernetworks as well.}

+\Cref{defnetwork} generalises the definition of a coupled cell network as in the groupoid formalism.
+In fact, a coupled cell network is simply a hypernetwork in which every hyperedge has order one \noter{(cf. Def.
+5.1 in \cite{Golubitsky.2006})}.
 Our generalisation formalises the idea that, when the hyperedges $h_1$ and $h_2$ have the same type, then the source vertices $s(h_1)=(s_1(h_1), \ldots, s_k(h_1))$ together influence the target vertex $t(h_1)$ through the hyperedge $h_1$, in exactly the same way as the source vertices $s(h_2)$ impact the target vertex $t(h_2)$ through the hyperedge $h_2$.

 \begin{ex} The left panel of \Cref{fig:awesome_image3} depicts a hypergraph with $5$ vertices of two types.
-It contains $5$ (i.e. hyperedges of order $1$) of two types that each form a self-loop on one of the vertices.
+It contains $5$ hyperedges of order $1$ of two types that each form a self-loop on one of the vertices.
 Additionally, it contains $6$ equal-type hyperedges of order two, with two cells of the first type as sources, and a cell of the second type as target.
 This example (and its generalisations) will appear at various places in this paper. \end{ex}

 \begin{ex} \Cref{fig:running_ex} displays a hypernetwork with $5$ vertices.
 Vertices $v_0, v_1$ and $v_2$ are of the same type and form a classical first-order network: they are targeted only by edges.
 Vertices $w_0$ and $w_1$ are also of the same type and each receive one edge (from themselves; not depicted) and three equal-type hyperedges of order $2$.
-Both inputs of these hyperedges are taken from $v_0, v_1$ and $v_2$. \end{ex} We are now ready to define hypernetwork dynamical systems in terms of the admissible maps for the hypernetwork. \begin{defi} Let ${\rm \bf N} = (V, H, s, t)$ be a hypernetwork.
+Both inputs of these hyperedges are taken from $v_0, v_1$ and $v_2$. \end{ex} We are now ready to define hypernetwork dynamical systems in terms of the admissible maps for the hypernetwork. \noter{For a hypernetwork of order one, one recovers admissible maps for a coupled cell network (cf. Def.
+6.1 in \cite{Golubitsky.2006}).} \begin{definition} Let ${\rm \bf N} = (V, H, s, t)$ be a hypernetwork.
 Assume that for every $v\in V$ an {\it internal phase space} $\mathbb{R}^{n_v}$ is given in such a way that $n_{v_1}=n_{v_2}$ whenever $v_1$ and $v_2$ are of the same vertex-type.
 That is, vertices of the same type have identical internal phase spaces.
 A map or vector field

 defined on the {\it total phase space} $\bigoplus_{v\in V} \mathbb{R}^{n_v}$ is called ${\rm \bf N}$-{\it admissible} if it is of the form

 for some {\it response function} $F_v$.
 Here we write for the ordered list of source variables of $h$, and